 It seeks to achieve its objectives by supporting pilots for evidence-based approaches and policies, facilitating partnerships and dialogues to advance practice and policy, and generating policy-relevant data and knowledge.
 These activities are designed to help cities and countries contribute directly to global agendas, including Agenda 2030 and the Global Compact for Migration.

-The programme will have a strong gender component.
+The programme has a strong gender component.
 Migration is a highly gendered process, with women, men, girls and boys experiencing different risks and vulnerabilities.
-The programme will examine the gendered differences of urban migration patterns and characteristics and build evidence-based knowledge designed to make urban migration safer and rewarding for both males and females.
+The programme examines the gendered differences of urban migration patterns and characteristics and builds evidence-based knowledge designed to make urban migration safer and rewarding for both males and females.

 The Cities and Migration programme is funded by the Swiss Agency for Development and Cooperation (SDC).